 - Acknowledge the customer’s inconvenience.
 Always.
 For example, instead of answering, “That’s not it!” when you disagree, say something like: “We understand XYZ is troubling you.”

-- Get to the root of the issue so that we can find a helpful solution.
+- Get to the root of the issue to find a helpful solution.
 Do not assume you are right or that you know what is going on before exploring the case in depth.

 - Validate the customer’s inconvenience.
-Agree with them on the importance of the matter or, at least, with the consequences that matter causes them.
+Agree with them on the importance of the matter or, at least, with the consequences it causes them.

 Then, establish your position when the customer has unrealistic expectations (or has touched your sensible fibers!):